anirudhc1229/anirudhc1229/README.md

 Hey, I'm Anirudh!
 I currently attend the Illinois Math and Science Academy and hope to pursue computer science as a career.
 This GitHub contains a few of my more significant projects: some created for school, some for competitions, and some just for fun.

 Current interests:
+  - Robotics
+    - Motion planning, Motion generation
+  - Computational science
   - Natural language processing
-  - Computational science
-  - Robotics
-  - Algorithms and complexity

 Skills:
   - Python